-When you’re hiring new employees to fit your business, what do you look for?
+When you are looking for new talent, how does your company’s hiring culture influence your recruiting process?
 There are several qualities that are traditionally given more importance than others.
 Some of these include good time management, solid work history, being a team player and showing an overall strong resume.
 However, with recruiting trends undergoing major changes over the last few years, there is a whole new set of critical qualities that are now considered equally important, regardless of which industry you belong to.
 Along with these trends, the way in which hiring teams sort and manage candidates has also changed.

 How much does a candidate’s personality factor into the decision to hire one candidate over another?
 Does your company have a good hiring culture, a great hiring culture or is this something that is not given much attention?
 Is this type of candidate data easily accessible within your recruitment software?